A two-level distributed algorithm for nonconvex constrained optimization: Global Convergence

 \subsection{Extension to Multi-block Problems}

-In this section, we will discuss the extension of the two-level framework to a more general class of multi-block problems of the form \eqref{eq:genericADMM}; in particular, we are interested in the case where Conditions 1 and 2 are not satisfied.
+In this section, we will discuss the extension of the two-level framework to the more general class of multi-block problems \eqref{eq:genericADMM}.
+In particular, we are interested in the case where Conditions 1 and 2 are not satisfied.
 As we mentioned earlier, Jiang et al. \cite{jiang2019structured} proposed to solve the following perturbed problem of \eqref{eq:genericADMM}:

 for $\lambda =0$, where $f_i$'s are lower semi-continuous, and $f_p$ and $g$ are Lipschitz differentiable.
 Notice that we change $h$ and $B$ in \eqref{eq:genericADMM} to $f_p$ and $A_p$ for ease of presentation.
-The iteration complexity for this one-level workaround is $\mathcal{O}\left(1/\epsilon^4\right)$ when the dual variable is bounded, and $\mathcal{O}\left(1/\epsilon^6\right)$ otherwise, given that the penalty $\beta$ is set to $\mathcal{O}\left(1/\epsilon\right)$ or $\mathcal{O}\left(1/\epsilon^2\right)$.
-In contrast, we can apply our two-level framework to the multi-block problem \eqref{eq:genericADMM} as well: with some initial guess $\lambda$ and moderate $\beta$, we solve \eqref{eq: relaxed_mblock} using ADMM to some approximate solution, and then we update $\lambda$ and $\beta$ as in Algorithm \eqref{alg: outer_mod}.
-See Algorithm \ref{alg: mblock}.
-We can define dual residual similarly as in \eqref{stopping criteria1}-\eqref{stopping criteria2} for each block variable and approximate stationarity as in \eqref{eq: opt_mod}.
-We argue that theoretically our proposed two-level framework is able to achieve the same order of iteration complexity as the one-level workaround.
+The iteration complexity for this one-level workaround is $\mathcal{O}\left(1/\epsilon^4\right)$ when the dual variable is bounded, and $\mathcal{O}\left(1/\epsilon^6\right)$ otherwise.
+In contrast, we can apply our two-level framework to the multi-block problem \eqref{eq:genericADMM} as well: with some initial guess $\lambda$ and moderate $\beta$, we solve \eqref{eq: relaxed_mblock} approximately using ADMM, and then we update $\lambda$ and $\beta$.
+We define dual residual similarly as in \eqref{stopping criteria1}-\eqref{stopping criteria2} for each block variable, and $\epsilon$-stationary solution as a pair of primal-dual points where the primal residual ($\|\sum_{i=1}^p A_ix_i-b\|$) and dual residuals (with respect to each primal block) are less than some $\epsilon>0$.
+An extension of the two-level framework is presented in Algorithm \ref{alg: mblock} below.